bentebentetres/bentebentetres/README.md

 ---

 ### ABOUT ME
-I'm more than just a person; I'm on a journey to explore the vast world of information technology! 💻✨
+I'm just a guy who's trying to learn how to code :')💻✨

 #### Details
-- 🎓 Currently a 2nd-year IT college student
+-  Currently a 2nd-year IT college student
-- 🌍 Passionate about exploring the realms of technology
+-  SKILLS: Pretty much NOTHING other than basics.
+Still in process learning skills.
-- 🧠 Always eager to learn and grow
+-  Always eager to learn and grow.

 #### Skills
-- 🤷‍♂️ Currently mastering the art of... well, everything!
+- 🤷‍♂️ Currently studying WEB TECHNOLOGIES.
-- 💡 An enthusiast with a hunger for knowledge
+- 💡 I have basic knowledge of JS :)).
+I know how to make a button.

-#### Connect with Me
+#### LINKS
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/facebook.svg' alt='facebook' height='30'>](https://www.facebook.com/watcher.shane01)

 ---